jtenholder/ghaa_js_actions/README.md

 1. Go to the `Pull requests` tab and view the contents of your pull requests.
 1. Confirm that the comment and a label were added.

+## Code trigger changes
+If any file that is considered code will trigger a workflow.
+If no we will not trigger that workflow.